 The postwar rebirth of the Friulian theatre really has its roots in the work done in the late 1950s and early 1960s, which served to stimulate widespread debate and nurture a growing sense of identity.
 Writers came to realize that they couldn’t continue speaking and writing just about the past; they needed to discuss the present, with all its problems, claims and counter-claims.
 At the heart of this renewal are the works of Alviero Negro and Renato Appi.
 Negro can be considered the first pioneer of a theatre that breaks with the past: protest, recrimination and commitment become the new watchwords.
 This disenchantment with current orthodoxy and desire to hive off the past is also typical of Renato Appi’s considerable works.
 At the same time, it should be said that this new trend failed to find much favour among theatre-goers, more used to queuing to have fun and a good laugh.
 With the benefit of hindsight, this can be seen as just the beginning of a slow process that gradually forged a new awareness and a greater sophistication in audiences, who came to appreciate the theatre’s wider responsibilities to the community.
 Another important boost to the renewal of the theatre scene in Friuli, especially as regards the use of the local language, came from the Risultive group, whose sole aim was to encourage and expand the use of Friulian in the arts and beyond.
 Language was turning into a means of laying claim to a distinct way of life, cultural self-awareness and a confident identity.

-The theatre started to jettison some of its dustier traditional material and at the same time welcome more modern narrative approaches in an effort to forge its own cultural identity.
+From then on, theatre started to jettison some of its dustier traditional material and at the same time welcome more modern narrative approaches in an effort to forge its own cultural identity.
 Exploring new themes went hand in hand with experimenting with language; expressing new content meant using language that was different from the traditional means of expression.
 The innovations introduced by Negro, Appi and Candoni were linked to social and economic transformations that were occurring in Friuli at the time, which had inevitable repercussions in the theatre.
-One of the more amazing aspects of this reinvigoration concerns the role of language, which acquires an increasingly important, indeed pivotal role in fashioning identity.
+One of the more amazing aspects of this reinvigoration concerns the role of language, which acquires an increasingly pivotal role in fashioning identity.

-The first two plays written in the Friulian language recognized as having unquestioned literary merit are Luigi Candoni’s Strissant vie pe gnot (1974) and the previously mentioned I Turcs tal Friûl, written by Pier Paolo Pasolini in 1944 and not published until 1976.
+The first two plays written in the Friulian language recognized as having unquestioned literary merit are Luigi Candoni’s Strissant vie pe gnot (1974) and the previously mentioned I Turcs tal Friûl, written by Pier Paolo Pasolini in 1944 but not published until 1976.
 This work marks a watershed in modern Friulian drama: the 1996 staging, directed by Elio De Capitani, is a milestone in the history of the development of the modern Friulian theatre.

 Gianni Gregoricchio’s work around that period and in the following years was fundamental in introducing an ingredient into the local theatre that had been lacking until then: character-driven drama.

-In addition to a large number of very active amateur companies, the contemporary Friulian theatre can now also count on professional actors trained at Civica Accademia d’Arte Drammatiche Nico Pepe, which was founded in Udine in 1988.
+In addition to a large number of very active amateur companies, the contemporary Friulian theatre can now also count on professional actors trained at Civica Accademia d’Arte Drammatica Nico Pepe, which was founded in Udine in 1988.
 Other institutions that have contributed greatly to the development and promotion of the marilenghe theatre include Ente Regionale Teatrale de Friuli Venezia Giulia (ERT), CSS Teatro Stabile di Innovazione and Teatro Club di Udine.

 Elio Bartolini, a writer and screenwriter/dramatist of national renown, who together with Paolo Patui wrote Bigatis in 2000, a wonderful play on the woman’s lot in early 20th-century Friuli, deserves to be singled out.